 Food Legislation Staff Contact: Prof K.A.
-Buckle
+Buckle S1 L2 Prerequisite: Completion of Year 3 subjects

 An overview of Federal and State regulations affecting the production, marketing, advertising and sale of foods.
 Food imports and exports.
 Mechanisms for development of food standards.
 Principles of approval and usage of food additives; toxicological evaluation of food additives.
 Codex standards.
 Implementation of food regulations.
 Regulatory aspects of new food biotechnologies.